aws-samples/aws-modernization-with-dynatrace/content/40_lab_2/70_review_sample_app.md

 **4 - Cloud shell**

-The shell is configured with the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command line tool that lets you control Kubernetes clusters.
+The shell is configured with the <a href="https://kubernetes.io/docs/reference/kubectl/overview/" target="_blank">kubectl</a> command line tool that lets you control Kubernetes clusters.

 **5 - Sample application namespace**

-This [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) contains the sample application pods and services.
+This <a href="https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/" target="_blank">Kubernetes Namespace</a> contains the sample application pods and services.

 **6 - Sample application**